smithaseb/react-node-express-webpack-babel-hot-loading/README.md

 # react-node-express-webpack-babel-hot-loading
-Base framework to develop a web application using react, node, express, webpack babel with hot module
+Base framework/configuration to develop a web application using react, node, express, webpack babel with hot module

 Prerequisite : Install Nodejs

+Steps to setup the configuration:

 cd to your folder where you want your project to live and run: